 - Remove any persons from immediate danger.
 If a room fire occurs, close the door after persons are removed. - Pull fire alarm.
-Fire alarm boxes are located at each exit. - Advise those around to evacuate. - Dial 911 and report the location of fire or smoke and your name. - Evacuate the building through the nearest exit and gather across Blythe Boulevard near the entrance to the greenbelt walkway. - Do not reenter the building until given an "all clear" signal.
+Fire alarm boxes are located at each exit. - Advise those around to evacuate. - Dial 911 and report the location of fire or smoke and your name. - Evacuate the building through the nearest exit and gather in designated safe areas outside of the building. - Do not reenter the building until given an "all clear" signal.